psachdev6375/provisioning-with-ansible/README.md

 2. API Server with 4 microservices, Eureka service discovery and Zuul proxy configured as upstart services

 Vagrant is used to provision VMs
-1. ansiblecontroller VM which runs as the ansible controller machine
+1. ansiblecontroller VM which runs as the ansible controller machine.
+Vagrant ansibleinstall.sh to install Ansible during provisioning.
-2. dbserver VM for database servers
+2. dbserver VM for database servers.
+The base image contains MySQL already installed.
-3. apiserver VM for apiservers
+3. apiserver VM for apiservers.
+The base image already has Java 8 installed.

+2 Ansible Roles:
+1. "apiservers"
+2. "dbservers"